neicul01/I-Rob/README.rst

 1. Installing ESP32 in Arduino IDE (helpful tutorial can be found `here <https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/>`_ ).

-2. Installing the necessary librarys:
+2. Installing the necessary librarys
                                       WiFi by Arduino

                                       PubSubClient by Nick O'Leary